Go inside the world of politics and policy.

 Washington Connections is a semester-long experience that provides participants with a deeper understanding of the American political system, equips them with skills to engage as members of a civic community, and prepares them for lives and careers as agents of change.

 The program highlights skills and experiences that prepare students for involvement in other Eisenhower Institute programs, including civic engagement, networking, and professional writing.
 It is recommended for first-years and sophomores, though upper-class students new to the Eisenhower Institute are also welcome to apply.

-- The first several workshops will focus on identifying challenges facing our nation.
-Training will enable participants to confront these challenges and to participate in difficult conversations.
-This component will prepare students to make the most of their time in D.C.
+- Weekly sessions will focus on identifying shared challenges facing our nation.
+Workshops will enable participants to confront these challenges and to participate in difficult conversations.

-- The second component is an immersive trip to Washington D.C. to meet with Gettysburg College alumni and other D.C. professionals in the environment where they live and work.
-This experience will allow participants to deepen their understanding of the American political system while exposing them to the breadth of public service careers in politics, advocacy, lobbying, diplomacy, and other fields.
+- Immersive day trips to Washington, D.C., and Harrisburg allow participants to deepen their understanding of the American political system while exposing them to the breadth of public service careers in politics, advocacy, lobbying, diplomacy, and other fields.